ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 In Tensorflow 1.0, one had to construct the computation graph, then set up a *session.run()* with *feed_dict* to populate the graph with actual data.
 The advantage of working with a computation graph is that it allowed Tensorflow to perform many optimizations (e.g., graph simplifications, inlining function bodies to accommodate interprocedural optimizations, and so on).
 However, the user experience left much to be desired, so eager execution mode was introduced.

-In eager execution, we write some code, and we can run it immediately, line by line, examine the output, modify it, re-run it, etc. Everything is evaluated on the spot without constructing a computational graph that will be run later in a session.
+In eager execution, we write some code, and we can run it immediately, line by line, examine the output, modify it, re-run it, etc. Everything is evaluated on the spot without constructing a computation graph that will be run later in a session.
 This is easier to debug and feels like writing regular Python code.
 However, by running Tensorflow one step at a time, we give up all the previous speed optimizations available during the lazy execution mode.
 In Tensorflow 2.0, the default execution mode has been set to eager, presumably after people started to favor Pytorch over TF since Pytorch was eager from the beginning.
 So, where does the tf.function fit in this narrative?
 By using the tf.function decorator, we can convert a function into a TensorFlow Graph (`tf.Graph`) and lazy execute it, so we bring back some of the speed acceleration we gave up before.